DakouriKobri/ToDo-List/README.md

 ```

 ## Usage
-From the homepage, as seen in this following screenshot, you can start navigating through the ToDo-Li app.
+From the homepage, as seen in this following screenshot, you can start navigating through the ToDo-List app.
 ![Welcome page](Images/Welcome%20Page.png)

 ## UML Class Diagram